KatherineMichel/digital-commonplace/README.md

 https://github.com/karan/Projects | karan/Projects: A list of practical projects that anyone can solve in any programming language.

 https://realpython.com/courses/django-portfolio-project/ | Get Started With Django: Build a Portfolio App – Real Python

+https://github.com/florinpop17/app-ideas | florinpop17/app-ideas: A Collection of application ideas which can be used to improve your coding skills.

 https://github.com/mahmoud/apatite | mahmoud/apatite: Awesomer awesome list management and analysis, originally designed for Awesome Python Applications https://github.com/mahmoud/awesome-python-applications | mahmoud/awesome-python-applications: 💿 Free software that works great, and also happens to be open-source Python.